PejmanCommits/notes/Postgres-HA-Cluster/Postgres-HA-cluster.md

 `sudo systemctl disable --now postgresql`

-now if we go to the VIP address on port 7000, the haproxy dashboard will display the status of nodes.
+now if we go to the VIP address on port 7000, the haproxy dashboard will display the status of nodes:

     - one leader in production
     - two replica nodes listening for read operations in standby section except the leader
     - and read requests to the leader node if is_primary request has been used